odow/StochOptFormat/README.md

 primal solution for each decision variable, and possibly a second vector containing the dual solution.
 Both vectors contain a finite number of elements.

-In constrast, the solution to a stochastic program is a _policy_.
+In contrast, the solution to a stochastic program is a _policy_.
 A policy is a set of _decision rules_, with one decision rule for each node in the policy graph.
 A decision rule is a function which maps the incoming state variable and realization of the random variable at a node to a value for the control